Self-Reported Test Score and Academic Record (SRAR)

 - No delays or missed deadlines encountered when waiting for transcript agencies or test agencies to send materials to complete your application.

-- As a reminder, UMN Morris is test-optional for Fall 2021 and Fall 2022 enrollment.
+- As a reminder, UMN Morris is test-optional for Spring and Fall 2022 enrollment.

 Your application is completed earlier, reducing processing and wait time for an admission decision.